 A number of newspapers have been indexed for obituary and marriage notices.
 Particularly noteworthy are the indexes toPoulson’s Daily Advertiser (1796-1839); the Philadelphia Public Ledger (1836-1875); the Pennsylvania Inquirer and Daily CourierMarriages and Deaths Index (1834-1854); the Index to Obituaries from the Sunday Dispatch (1868-1883); and Necrology from the Bulletin Almanac (1923-1966).
 Other newspaper indexes may be available by searching in our online catalog.

 Aside from these indexes, many newspapers are available in original or microform format.
 HSP also offers visitors to our library free access to NewsBank's database, "Pennsylvania's Historical Newspapers," which includes primarily 18th- and 19th-century newspapers.

-HSP members at the Patron Plus ($250) level and above also receive a free subscription to GenealogyBank.com, one of the largest online newspaper archives for family history research.
+Friends of HSP at the Contributor level ($1,000) level and above also receive a free subscription to GenealogyBank.com, one of the largest online newspaper archives for family history research.